 • “A big component is they can play an active role in their healthcare.
 Telehealth can provide some good information on signs and symptoms so it doesn’t get to that place where they do need hospitalization.

 • “The system I’m going to be implementing in a couple weeks is a centralized monitoring intervention method.
 The patient has a disposable patch he can wear on his chest.
 It lasts five days.
 It streams hemodynamic data to a centralized monitoring station.
 This monitoring station is staffed 24/7 with emergency room physicians and nurse practitioners.
-They monitor respiratory rates, oxygen saturation levels, blood pressure, blood glucose, skin temperature, heart rate, rate and if you fall.
+They monitor respiratory rates, oxygen saturation levels about which people need to click to read more and learn, blood pressure, blood glucose, skin temperature, heart rate, rate and if you fall.
 We can hook up an EKG to it.
 This can help us track and trend any changes in condition so orders can be obtained to treat earlier and treat in place.
 The patient has access to the provider at the click of a button because they have an iPad and can call up the monitoring center and can talk with the provider.
 If we recognize a change in their condition, a call is made to the RN.”